The Development of WWE's Women's Evolution

 I have the utmost respect for every single female, past and present, who has ever been on the Raw or Smackdown rosters.
 I have respect for...

-- I have respect for women like Nia Jax, who continues to not only astound fans with her athleticism inside the ring, but also continues to inspire millions of people with her message every day.
+- Women like Nia Jax, who continues to not only astound fans with her athleticism inside the ring, but also continues to inspire millions of people with her message every day.

 - Women like Beth Phoenix, who was one of the most dominant female superstars ever and now has become a great commentator during this year's remarkable Mae Young Classic.